coronalabs/plugins-template-library-docs/Instructions.markdown

 ## Overview

+If you wish to distribute your plugin via the [Corona Store](http://store.coronalabs.com), you will be required to provide a URL for your documentation before your plugin is approved.

 These template files will help you write documentation for library plugins.

-## Corona Store Requirements

-If you wish to distribute your plugin via the [Corona Store](http://store.coronalabs.com), you will be required to provide a URL for your documentation before your plugin is approved.

 ## Hosting